Education in Cambodia: Private education

 For a portion of the urban population in Cambodia, private education was important in the years before the communist takeover.
 Some private schools were operated by ethnic or religious minorities —Chinese, Vietnamese, European, Roman Catholic, and Muslim— so that children could study their own language, culture, or religion.
 Other schools provided education to indigenous children who could not gain admission to a public school.
-Attendance at some of the private schools, especially those in Phantom Pena, conferred a certain amount of prestige on the student and on the student's family.
+Attendance at some of the private schools, especially those in Phnom Penh, conferred a certain amount of prestige on the student and on the student's family.

 The private education system included Chinese-language schools, Vietnamese-language (often Roman Catholic) schools, French-language schools, English-language schools, and Khmer-language schools.
 Enrolment in private primary schools rose from 32,000 in the early 1960s to about 53,500 in 1970, although enrolment in private secondary schools dropped from about 19,000 to fewer than 8,700 for the same period.
 In 1962 there were 195 Chinese schools, 40 Khmer schools, 15 Vietnamese schools, and 14 French schools operating in Cambodia.
 Private secondary education was represented by several High Schools, notably the Lyceum Descartes in Phenom Pen.